A geometric model for the derived category of gentle algebras: Indecomposable objects in the derived category of a graded gentle algebra

 The same applies if we replace $\gamma$ by $\gamma'$.
 Thus $\gamma$ and $\gamma'$ are homotopic.
 Knowing this, it is clear that $\mu(f) = \mu(f')$ implies that $f=f'$.
 This proves the uniqueness and finishes the proof of the Lemma. \end{proof}

 With this, we can prove Theorem \ref{theo::objects-as-arcs}.

 {\it Proof of Theorem \ref{theo::objects-as-arcs}}.
-It follows from the results of \cite{BekkertMerklen} that indecomposable objects of $D^b(A-\MOD)$ are in bijection with graded homotopy strings (finite and infinite) and graded homotopy bands paired with an isomorphism class of indecomposable $K[X]$-modules.
+It follows from the result in Appendix \ref{AppendixIndecomposableObjectsGraded} that indecomposable objects in $\Dfd A$ are in bijection with graded homotopy strings (finite and infinite) and graded homotopy bands paired with an isomorphism class of indecomposable $K[X]$-modules.
 By Lemma \ref{lemm::homotopy-string-from-an-arc}, we can associate a graded homotopy string or band to each of the graded curves listed in the statement of Theorem \ref{theo::objects-as-arcs}.
 Then Lemma \ref{lemm::uniqueness-of-arc} ensures that this defines the desired bijections.